RBAC Features in Hitachi ID Bravura Identity

 Roles may be assigned via a request process -- i.e., a requesting user U_q asks that a receiving user U_p be assigned role R_x.
 Such requests may be subject to policy and human approval before being completed.

 Roles can also be assigned automatically, by defining a class of users who should be assigned a given role and associating that class with the role.
-In this case, both on a batch basis (e.g., nightly), with a throttle mechanism, and as user profiles are altered in a manner that changes their qualification for the user class, roles are automatically assigned or revoked.
+In this case, both on a batch basis (e.g., every few hours), with a throttle mechanism and as user profiles are altered in a manner that changes their qualification for the user class, roles are automatically assigned or revoked.

 Requests to create new user profiles can specify a role -- either instead of or in addition to other entitlements that the new user should be provisioned.